BIU-NLP/iFACETSUM/README.md

 3. Run `npm start`
 4. Open the url `http://localhost:3000`

+### How to work with DUC2006 data
+You should request access for DUC2006Clean from https://duc.nist.gov/ and place it inside the `data/` directory.

 ### How to add your own data

 1. Change `Config.py` to point to your data directory, including the text files and the cluster files (either json or conll format).